aretasg/preFold/README.md

 * Optional inclusion of N and C terminal charges into the calculation;
 * Uses floating point values for increased precision throughout the calculation (i.e the values are only rounded when messages are printed to the user in the CLI);
 * Generation of publication quality figures with an option to regulate the resolution of the output figure;
-* .pyx file for Cython compilation for performence increase in speed;
+.pyx file for Cython compilation for performence increase in speed.

 ### Upcoming features:
 * Web app